 We welcome your application and hope you can join our community of scholars!

-PhD Applicants: Previous graduate scholarship record from MA program of 3.3 or better (based on a 4.0 system), and strong verbal, analytic and quantitative GRE scores
+PhD Applicants: Previous scholarship record from BA or MA program of 3.3 or better (based on a 4.0 system), and strong verbal, analytic, and quantitative GRE scores.
+Applicants are NOT required to find an advisor before applying.

 Master's Applicants: A grade-point average above 3.0 (based on a 4.0 system).
-GRE scores are not required for MA applicants who do not plan to continue on to the PhD, but they are required for any applicant who plans to pursue the PhD or who wishes to be considered for a teaching assistantship, Schomburg Fellowship or other university funding.
+GRE scores are not required for MA applicants who do not plan to apply to the PhD program.

 Applicants should note that the undergraduate grade point average and GRE scores required for admission to the sociology graduate programs may be higher than those set by the Graduate School at UB.